Tōru Takemitsu: Legacy

+His complete piano works have been recorded, among others by the Indonesian pianist and composer Ananda Sukarlan who had worked with him during Takemitsu's last visits to Europe in his last years.

 In the foreword to a selection of Takemitsu's writings in English, conductor Seiji Ozawa writes: "I am very proud of my friend Toru Takemitsu.
 He is the first Japanese composer to write for a world audience and achieve international recognition."

 Awards and honours

 Takemitsu won awards for composition, both in Japan and abroad, including the Prix Italia for his orchestral work Tableau noir in 1958, the Otaka Prize in 1976 and 1981, the Los Angeles Film Critics Award in 1987 (for the film score Ran) and the University of Louisville Grawemeyer Award for Music Composition in 1994 (for Fantasma/Cantos).
 In Japan, he received the Film Awards of the Japanese Academy for outstanding achievement in music, for soundtracks to the following films: